BoomBoatUPenn/OSPREY/README.md

  - # Full System Integration:
     - Integrate XBox Controller wifi based individual boat guidance
     - Tune PID controller to account for ocean currents
-    - Use simulated input for planning and guiding boats around a potential oil spill (vision used for validation)
+    - Use simulated input to guide boats around a potential oil spill (vision used for validation)
     - Test Vision system on fake oil-spill identification (likely to be a tarp or confetti)
     - Use perception module outputs for safe navigation around fake oil-spill